Nomar Garciaparra: 1998–2000

 In the spring of 1998, Garciaparra and the Red Sox signed a five-year contract worth $23.25 million.
 The deal also included two team options (for 2003 and 2004) that, if exercised, would boost the deal to $44.25 million.
 At the time, it was unprecedented for a team to sign a player who had just completed his rookie season to a long-term contract.
 Once the 1998 season started, Garciaparra moved down in the batting order, typically batting third or cleanup.
-He finished with 35 home runs and 122 RBI in 1998, and placed as the runner-up for AL MVP.
-His batting average of .323 was good for 6th in the AL among qualifiers.
+He finished with 35 home runs and 122 RBI in 1998, and was the runner-up for AL MVP.
+His batting average of .323 was good for sixth in the AL among qualifiers.

 Both he and teammate Pedro Martínez were instrumental in leading the Red Sox to the postseason.
-Though the team lost to the Cleveland Indians in the 1998 American League Division Series, Garciaparra had an outstanding postseason debut in the series, batting .333 with 3 homers and 11 RBI in the 4 game loss.
-He hit a memorable 3-run home run in the 5th inning of Game 1, the only game in the series won by the Red Sox.
+Though the team lost to the Cleveland Indians in the 1998 American League Division Series, Garciaparra had an outstanding postseason debut in the series, batting .333 with 3 homers and 11 RBI in the four-game loss.
+He hit a memorable three-run home run in the fifth inning of Game 1, the only game in the series the Red Sox won.

 Garciaparra then continued to come into his own in 1999, winning the batting title by hitting .357 (including .400 against left-handed pitchers).
-He reached the century mark in RBIs once again, with 27 home runs and 104 batted in in only 135 games.
+He reached the century mark in RBIs once again, with 27 home runs and 104 batted in over the course of only 135 games.
 On May 10, he hit three home runs, including two grand slams, and drove in 10 RBI in a game against the Seattle Mariners.
 He was named an MLB All-Star in 1999, earning the right to start at shortstop and bat second for the game which took place in front of his hometown fans at Boston's Fenway Park.
-Again, he led the Red Sox to the postseason, where they defeated the Indians in 5 games in the 1999 American League Division Series, and Nomar was again a key cog despite battling injury as he hit .417 in the 4 games he was able to appear in.
+Again, he led the Red Sox to the postseason, where they defeated the Indians in five games in the 1999 American League Division Series, and Nomar was again a key cog, despite battling injury as he hit .417 in the four games he was able to appear in.
 Garciaparra became the first player in MLB history to hit safely and score a run in the first five games of his post-season career (1998–99), a feat completed in Game 1 of the 1999 ALDS.
 He is since joined by Ian Kinsler (2010) as the only other player to start his post-season career in that manner.
-Against the New York Yankees in the 1999 American League Championship Series, Garciaparra was again at his finest, hitting .400 with 2 home runs, but the team lost in 5 games.
-After the season, he finished 7th in MVP voting.
+Against the New York Yankees in the 1999 American League Championship Series, Garciaparra was again at his finest, hitting .400 with two home runs, but the team lost in five games.
+After the season, he finished seventh in MVP voting.